Travel Tips – Every good adventure deserves an even better plan.

 Here in Arrow Slocan we are fortunate to live in the middle of beautiful wilderness with access to incredible outdoor spaces.
 To keep our region what it is, always follow the seven Leave no Trace principles.

 This starts with how you plan and pack for your trip, as well as what you do when in the outdoors.
-Finally, how you pack up and make sure that no one could ever know you were there.
-Leave every place pristine.
+Finally, how you pack up to make sure no one could ever know you were there.

 While here, why not plan to support local businesses?
 The communities that host you rely on the small businesses that call here home.
 One way to give back to the region is by buying local and helping those businesses’ ongoing viability.